 Our Audit Committee of our Board of Directors is responsible for our independent registered public accountants and for monitoring the integrity of our consolidated financial statements, our system of internal controls and the independence and performance of our independent registered public accountants.
 Our Audit Committee also reviews internal audit activities, the scope of the audit coverage, the annual financial statements and such other matters with respect to the accounting, auditing and financial reporting practices and procedures as it may find appropriate or as have been brought to its attention.
-Our Audit Committee is composed of four non-employee directors and operates under a written charter adopted and approved by our Board of Directors.
+Our Audit Committee is composed of five non-employee directors, two of whom, Ms. Cline and Mr. Maxwell, were elected to the Board and appointed to the Audit Committee in 2015.
+The Committee operates under a written charter adopted and approved by our Board of Directors.
 Our Board of Directors, in its business judgment, has determined that all members of our Audit Committee are "independent" as required by the NYSE.
 Mr. V. Richard Eales was designated as the "audit committee financial expert" primarily, but not solely, due to his prior experience as a CFO with public reporting companies.

 Management is responsible for the financial reporting process, including the system of internal controls, and for the preparation of consolidated financial statements in accordance with generally accepted accounting principles.
-Our independent registered public accounting firm for 2014, Ernst & Young LLP, is responsible for performing an audit of the consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+Our independent registered public accounting firm for 2015, Ernst & Young LLP, is responsible for performing an audit of the consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).